What Works?

 Who is to say what is important?
 We are!
 We say what is important!
 No matter who tells us what is important, we accept what they say, or reject it, or say something else instead.
 We determine for ourselves what is important.
 It only remains for us to recognize our role and consciously embrace it—and examine it regularly to see if it remains valid over time.

 Jesus’ questions to his disciples and to the Pharisees are not emphasized as focusing us on the central matter of what we say when it comes to determining what we will believe and do: “Who do you say that I am?” and “Why don’t you decide for yourselves what is right?”
+Which are reminiscent of the Buddha’s statement, “Do not listen to me!
+Listen to YOU!”

-We are the ones who declare what is worthy of us, and live in light of it.
+We are the ones who declare what is worthy to us, of us, and live in light of it.
 We make it up, right out of out imagination, and revise our estimation in light of our experience.
 We live toward the best we can imagine, and re-envision the vision in light of what happens.
 This makes us the foundation of our own lives.
 We decide what is, and is not, valuable, what is, and is not, worthy of us.
 We decide where to draw the line.

 In order to do what is ours to do, we must talk frankly with one another about what makes sense to us, about what we think is important, about what we think is worth believing, about what we think is good, about what we think is helpful, and how that is all working out in our life.
-Our perspective is enlarged, expanded, deepened by the conversation, by the shared perspectives of others.
+Our perspective is enlarged, expanded, deepened by the ongoing conversation, by the shared perspectives of others over time.
 In this way, we help one another live in ways that serve the good of all.

 A Handbook for the Spiritual Journey